A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation: Problem statement and well-posedness

 In the following, for any trajectory of interest $(x,v)$ of the cascade system~\eqref{eq:syst}, we will design an observer based on the sole online measurement of $y$.
 More precisely, we will design $(\xhat(t), \vhat(t))$ satisfying

-Our observer design relies on the standard differential observability assumption for the ODE (see e.g \cite[Definition 4.2, Part 1, Section 2.4]{Gauthier_Kupka_2001}). \begin{assum}[Differential observability] There exists a non-negative integer $m$ such that the function \fonction{H}{\R^n}{\R^m}{x}{(h(x), L_f h(x), \hdots, L_f^{m-1}h(x))} is injective when restricted to $\mathcal{X}$. \end{assum}

-In addition, we impose the following auxiliary assumption, which can be readily verified in practice (see Remark~\ref{traj negative}). \begin{assum} For all $t<0$, $X(t;x)$ is well defined.
-Furthermore, there exists $\gamma_0>0$, such that for all $x\in \mathcal{X}_0$, there exists $C>0$ such that for all $t\leq 0$
+Our observer design relies on the standard differential observability assumption for the ODE (see e.g \cite[Definition 4.2, Part 1, Section 2.4]{Gauthier_Kupka_2001}). \begin{assum}[Differential observability] There exists a non-negative integer $m$ such that the function \fonction{H}{\mathcal{X}}{\R^m}{x}{(h(x), L_f h(x), \hdots, L_f^{m-1}h(x))} exists and is injective. \end{assum} \begin{rem} Under the additional assumption that $H$ is an immersion, it transforms the original ODE into a triangular form in which a high-gain observer can be designed for system \eqref{eq:syst} in the manner of \cite{ode_pde_Giri,Cai2016ObserverDesignCascade}. \end{rem} In addition, we impose the following auxiliary assumption, which can be readily verified in practice (see Remark~\ref{traj negative}). \begin{assum} Either \begin{enumerate} \item $\mathcal X$ is bounded; \emph{or} \item there exists $\gamma_0>0$ such that, for every $x\in \mathcal X_0$, $X(t;x)$ is well defined for all $t\le 0$, and there exists $C=C(x)>0$ for which

-\end{assum} \begin{rem} Assumption~\ref{ass:bound} can be easily fulfilled by different means.
-If $|f(x)|\leq f_0+f_1|x|$ and $|h(x)|\leq h_0+h_1|x|^q$ for all $x\in\R^n$ for some positive constants $f_0, f_1, h_0, h_1, q$, then Assumption~\ref{ass:bound} holds.
-Alternatively, if $X(t;x)$ is well defined for all $t<0$ and if $h$ is bounded, then it holds.
-Alternatively, if $\mathcal{X}$ is bounded, then, following the approach of~\cite{further_remarks}, one can replace $f$ with a modified dynamics of the form $\dot{x} = \chi(x) f(x)$, where $\chi(x)f(x) = f(x)$ for all $x\in \mathcal{X}$ and $\chi=0$ outside an open set containing the closure of $\mathcal{X}$.
-Then the trajectories of interest remain the same in forward time, but remain in a compact set in negative times, hence Assumption~\ref{ass:bound} holds again. \end{rem}